CURRENT JOB OPENINGS (AS OF 11/3/2023)

-The Peer Support Specialist (PSS) is an essential part of the South Shore Peer Recovery (SSPR) team helping to fulfill our mission to “create a safe space in the heart of the community where people with lived experience join together to build skills, provide support and find hope in recovery.”
-Reporting directly to the Center Director, the PSS will work with individuals who seek recovery support services; at the drop-in center, through technological means, and in the community.
-The PSS will serve as a role model, mentor, advocate and motivator to individuals with substance use disorder to help them initiate and/or maintain recovery and prevent relapse while promoting long-term recovery and overall wellness.
+The Peer Recovery Support Specialist (PRSS) is an essential part of the South Shore Peer Recovery (SSPR) team helping to fulfill our mission.
+Reporting to the Director, the PRSS will work primarily with identified individuals at South Shore Hospital via the Emergency Department and the Addiction Medical Consult Service.
+This role will be focused on providing Peer Recovery Support Services for individuals identified to participate in Medication for Opioid Use Disorder treatment.
+The PRSS will serve as a role model, mentor, advocate, and motivator to individuals with substance use disorder to help them initiate and/or maintain recovery while promoting overall wellness.
+This is a grant funded position.

 Essential Responsibilities and Duties:

-- Support people during transition periods to increase access to and utilization of community resources through recovery education, wellness planning, and connection to supports and self-help strategies.
+- Support people during transition periods to increase access to community resources through recovery education, connection to supports and self-help strategies.

 - Model the optimistic spirit of recovery, self-advocacy, personal responsibility, and skillfully use one’s own recovery journey as a tool.

-- Actively identify and support linkages to community resources that support the individual’s goals and interests: communities of recovery, educational, vocational, social, cultural, spiritual resources, mutual aid groups, professional services, etc
+- Actively identify and support linkages to community resources that support the individual’s goals and interests: communities of recovery, educational, vocational, etc.

 - Maintain appropriate records and data collection according to required time frames.

 - Maintain confidentiality regarding information received during the facilitation of recovery support services